This spicy lentil black bean burger bursts with flavour and nutrients and is a mouthwatering vegan alternative to the regular beef burger.

 Blitz the ingredients until you have a chunky paste.

-You can add a splash water if the mixture is too dense and doesn't blend well.
+You can add splash of water if the mixture is too dense and doesn't blend well.

 You can make your oat flour by blitzing oat flakes for a minute until they're finely ground.